ghostFaceKillah/vslam/WORK-LOG.md

 2023-04-01
 ----------
 Nice, I wrote the keyframe making debug and sth is clearly off.
-The projection lines don't intersect where they shuold.
+The projection lines don't intersect where they should.

 Maybe cam intrinsics are off ?
 I don't get it ... yet!